 ADHC providers are not allowed to require that beneficiaries attend a minimum number of days per week.
-A beneficiary's repeated failure to attend as specified in the plan of care may warrant a revision to the plan of care, or a possible discharge from the ADHC services and/or the ROW.
+A beneficiary's repeated failure to attend as specified in the POC may warrant a revision to the POC, or a possible discharge from the ADHC services and/or the ROW.